 UE request as trigger assumes UE/end user is aware of the desired localized services.
 UE location as trigger requires the serving network is aware of which hosting network is available in which serving network tracking areas, and the information sent to UE is unsolicited.
 UE subscription data change and SoR based solutions restrict the information source to home network only.

-There are different architectures/business relationships between home network and hosting network or Localized service provider.
+There are different architectures/business relationships between home network and hosting network or between home network and Localized service provider.

-- Business relationship / roaming interface exists between home network and hosting network or Localized service provider.
+A. Business relationship / interface exists between home network and hosting network, i.e. (roaming) interface between PNI-NPN and PLMN for PNI-NPN hosting network, CH interface for SNPN hosting network, and business relationship exists between home network and Localized service provider.

-- In this scenario, the home network knows about the hosting network or the Localized services.
+- In this scenario, the home network knows about the hosting network and the Localized services.
 Therefore, it is reasonable for the home network to provision obtain hosting network information/localized service information to the UE.

-- Moreover, UE can use its home network credentials to access hosting network.
+- Moreover, UE can use its home network credentials to access hosting network via roaming interface or CH function.

 - To allow flexible deployment and use of Localized service, it would be benefit to allow update the above information to the UE timely, after the UE requesting for the Localized service.
 The UE can request via OTT, then LSP can notify the home network of the UE to send the above information to the UE.

-- No business relationship / roaming interface between home network and hosting network.
+B. No business relationship / interface between home network and hosting network, neither between home network and localized service provider.

-In this scenario, the home network does not know about the hosting network or the Localized services directly.
-There are two sub-scenarios regarding the business relationship between visiting network and hosting network or Localized service provider:
+In this scenario, the home network does not know about the hosting network, neither the Localized services directly, and UE cannot use subscription/credentials from home network to access the hosting network.
+There are two sub-scenarios regarding the business relationship between serving network (another network than home network) and hosting network or Localized service provider:

-- Business relationship / roaming interface exists between visiting network and hosting network or Localized service provider
+1) Business relationship / roaming interface exists between serving network (another network than home network) and hosting network or Localized service provider

-- In this scenario, the visiting network knows about the hosting network or the Localized services.
+- In this scenario, the serving network (another network than home network) knows about the hosting network or the Localized services.
 Therefore, UE can obtain hosting network information/localized service information from the visiting network.
-In order to enable control from home network, home network authorization is required before sending the information to the UE.
+Home network authorization is not necessary, as UE does not use home network subscription/credential to access hosting network.

-- In this scenario, UE cannot use credentials from home network to access hosting network.
-Therefore, other credentials e.g. default credentials can be used to access hosting network.
+- In this scenario, UE uses other subscription/credentials (e.g. default credentials) to access hosting network.

-- No business relationship between visiting network and hosting network/ Localized service provider
+2) No business relationship between serving network (another network than home network) and hosting network/ Localized service provider

-In this scenario, neither home network or visiting network know about the hosting network or the Localized service.
+In this scenario, neither home network or serving network (another network than home network) know about the hosting network or the Localized service.
 The UE can only obtain hosting network information/ localized service information from hosting network or the Localized service provider.

 - UE obtains localized service information from hosting network